craiglotter/CSSR-Work-Papers-Injector/README.md

-CSSR-Work-Papers-Injector
+CSSR Work Papers Injector
 =========================

 I recently took over the CSSR website for Commerce IT.
 The site is poorly designed and is made up of a number of flat html files.
 Given the mandate to update the site, one of the things I decided to do was create an ASP based management module for their working papers.
 In order to do this, I need the information contained in the flat files to be put in a useable Access database.
 CSSR Work Papers Injector is the tool for this job, parsing the existing files and injecting the information into a specified database.

+Note: The sample files and database are included in the installation folder.

 Created by Craig Lotter, October 2007

+*********************************

+Project Details:

+Coded in Visual Basic .NET using Visual Studio .NET 2005 Implements concepts such as File Manipulation, Drag and Drop, SQL, Database Access.
+Level of Complexity: Very Simple